Moo64c/moo64c.github.io/_posts/2025-03-16-Master-of-Policies.md

 categories: ["Devlog", "Trusteer", "Lua", "Fraud-detection", "low-code"]
 date: "2025-03-16"
 tags: [MacOS, software-development]
-excerpt: ""
+excerpt: "Bridging the gap between known and new fraud threats.
+Empowering client to rapidly respond to threats - without writing a single line of code."
 ---
-Sophisticated, new emerging fraud attacks, spreading every few minutes, leaving customers vulnerable.
-Trusteer Pinpoint is already in place, but traditionally, responding to these unknowns meant a slow, multi-step process.
-But what if they could deploy defense in mere hours?
-That's the vision behind Policy Manager, a project I led as a lead developer on the Pinpoint team.
-We've transformed fraud response, empowering customers with rapid, direct control.
+Sophisticated, new emerging fraud attacks spread every few minutes, leaving customers vulnerable.
+Trusteer Pinpoint defends against known frauds, but responding to new threats can take days, even weeks.
+What if we could empower customers to block those threats in mere hours?
+That's the vision behind Policy Manager, a project I was the lead developer on the Pinpoint team.
+We've revolutionized fraud response, empowering customers with rapid, direct control

 In early November, a select few of our customers were introduced to the new **Policy Manager** - allowing them, with a few clicks in _Trustboard_ (Trusteer's customer-facing toolkit), to create and publish custom rules that can override Pinpoint's risk assessment.